 In that case, you must use innovative ways to improve your child’s handwriting early.
 That is because once your child adopts a wrong handwriting style and uses it over the years, it will get harder and harder to correct.

-This happens because the brain’s prefrontal cortex, where working memory is stored, is less developed in children than in adults.
+Research suggests this happens because the brain’s prefrontal cortex, where working memory is stored, is less developed in children than in adults.
 Thus, a child can learn how to improve handwriting faster than adults.

-So, whenever you spot poor handwriting qualities in your child’s writing, it would help if you immediately take action.
+So, whenever you spot poor handwriting in your child’s writing, it would help if you immediately take action.
 Here’s how to improve the handwriting of your child:

 1. Select the Right Paper and Pen